West Bengal – Culture and Tradition

-Kolkata the capital of West Bengal is also called as the cultural capital of India as it was birthplace of many Indian literary and artist like Rabindranath Tagore, Bankim Chandra Chatterjee, Swami Vivekananda, Raja Ram Mohan Roy and Satyajit Ray who made Bengal the face of progress and culture in India.
+Kolkata the capital of West Bengal is also called the cultural capital of India as it was the birthplace of many Indian literary and artists like Rabindranath Tagore, Bankim Chandra Chatterjee, Swami Vivekananda, Raja Ram Mohan Roy and Satyajit Ray who made Bengal the face of progress and culture in India.

-People of Bengal’s culture and traditions are much more same as neighboring Country Bangladesh, the most common language used is Bangla.
+People of Bengal’s culture and traditions are much more the same as neighboring Country Bangladesh, the most common language used is Bangla.

 The area is dominated by the Ganges and the Brahmaputra rivers fertile delta.
-Stone Age tools dating back 20,000 years have been excavated in the state, while Archaeologist discovered civilization in certain parts in first millennium BC.
+Stone Age tools dating back 20,000 years have been excavated in the state, while archaeologists discovered civilization in certain parts in the first millennium BC.